2-6-4: United Kingdom

 Between 1946 and 1950, George Ivatt of the LMS also built eighteen examples of a very similar design at Derby Works, for use in Northern Ireland.
 These later became the Northern Counties Committee WT class.

 A prototype of the London and North Eastern Railway (LNER) L1 class, designed by Edward Thompson, was built in 1945.
 The remaining 99 members of the class were built under British Railways administration during the period from 1948 to 1950.

 United States

-The Reading Company used 2-6-4T Adriatics for commuter service.
+The 2-6-4 wasn't a very popular wheel arrangement in the United States, but a few railroads were known to have used it at certain points.

+The Reading Railroad used three similar classes of locomotives for commuter service classed as Q-1b, Q-1c and Q-1d built by the Baldwin Locomotive Works between 1903-1904 and 1920.
+11 were built numbered from 376-385.

+The Illinois Central Railroad used 2-6-4T locomotives for use on commuter service in three classes.
+The 1422 class (formerly the 231 class), two of which were built in 1892 by the American Locomotive Company at their Schenectady Works, the 1441 class built in 1912 by the IC themselves, eight of which were rebuilt from earlier 2-6-0 locomotives, and the 1449 class built in 1920, eight of which were built by the Rogers Locomotive and Machine Works.

+The Chattanooga and Lookout Mountain Railroad used a 2-6-4T built by the Brooks Locomotive Works in 1888.
+It was numbered 1 and was the only locomotive to be used on the C&LM.
+Not much else regarding this locomotive is known.

 Model railroading

 The Lionel Corporation used the 2-6-4 wheel arrangement in many of its model steam locomotives, including the 2037 used in the infamous pastel-coloured Girls' Train.
-Their 2-6-4 model was based on the Pennsylvania Railroad’s K4 class pacific, even though this was a 4-6-2 rather than a 2-6-4.
+Their 2-6-4 model was based on the Pennsylvania Railroad’s K4 class Pacific, even though this was a 4-6-2 rather than a 2-6-4.